NetApp/eseries-perf-analyzer/README.md

 ## Getting Started
 ### Dependencies
 You'll need to install [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/install/).
- Virtually all of the other dependencies are provided through other Docker images.
+ All other dependencies are provided through use of our Docker images.

 ### Configuration